kowainik/org/style-guide.md

     in n <= intLimit
 ```

-Put `let` before each variable inside a `do` block.
+Put a `let` before each variable inside a `do` block.
 In pure functions try to
 avoid `let`.
 Instead, use `where`.

 ## General recommendations